-- Press the <MENU> button to return to the shooting function settings display. - In step 2, you can also turn the < A base of the select a menu tab.
-In step 4, you can also turn the < ○> dial to select certain settings. - The explanation of menu functions hereinafter assumes that you have pressed the <MENU> button to display the menu screen. - To cancel, press the <MENU> button.
+Press the < MENU > button to return to the shooting function settings display.

+- In step 2, you can also turn the <

+dial to select a menu tab.
+In step 4, you can also turn the <

+dial to select certain settings.

+- The explanation of menu functions hereinafter assumes that you have pressed the <MENU> button to display the menu screen.

+- To cancel, press the <MENU> button.